awatlet/ardas/README.md

 #### MAX232
 Pin 11 of MAX232 to pin 1 of Arduino (Tx)
 Pin 12 of MAX232 to pin 0 of Arduino (Rx)
+Pin 9 of Max232 to pin 3 of Arduino (RTS)

 ## Sync the fork